apache/mxnet/docs/how_to/add_op_in_backend.md

 forward or backward node.
 - Line 27: Register backward function.

-To register the operator working on GPUs, we just need to add the following code to `quadratic_op.cu`.
-Note that here, forward and backward functions are registered with attribute key `FCompute<gpu>`, rather than `FCompute<cpu>`.
+In order to register the operator working on GPUs, we just need to add the following code to `quadratic_op.cu`.
+Note that forward and backward functions are registered with attribute key `FCompute<gpu>`, rather than `FCompute<cpu>`.
 ```cpp
 NNVM_REGISTER_OP(quadratic)